-Assuming an average of 150 contacts per user and 180 attributes per profile we obtain 332 keys that have to be stored by each user when using PMS-BE in contrast to over 27000 keys that would be required by PMS-SK.
-Considering a key length of 192 bits for the private (decryption) key as a basis, this results in a storage overhead of about 8 KB for PMS-BE, compared to about 650 KB for PMS-SK.
+Obviously, the key overhead is much lower when applying PMS-BE to Facebook: Assuming an average of 150 contacts and 180 attributes, 332 keys have to be stored by each user in this scheme in contrast to over 27,000 keys in PMS-SK.
+Taking a key length of 192 bits for a symmetric or broadcast encryption key as a basis, this results in a storage overhead of about 8 Kilobytes (for PMS-BE) compared to about 650 Kilobytes (for PMS-SK).